superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

-the hierarchical listing of locations, all genomes with the isolation location of Santa Clara, California, United States were selected and their corresponding positions on the phylogenetic tree automatically highlighted, as shown in Figure [fig:santa~c~lara] .
+the hierarchical listing of locations, all genomes with the isolation location of Santa Clara, California, United States were selected and their corresponding positions on the phylogenetic tree automatically highlighted, as shown in Figure @map_tree_california .
 Here it is evident that although all six genomes were isolated from Santa Clara, California on the same day, the genomes do not form their own cluster on the phylogenetic tree.
 On the tree, all nodes that contain a selected genome